BasilHazel/performancemodpack/README.md

 # Performance Mod Pack.
 Github page for Vanilla Performance Client Modpack.
 Used to trace possible issues, hear thoughts on new mods, and so on.
+Remember this ModPack uses NVdidium, an NVidia GPU-only mod.